PRACTICE AREAS

 FREQUENTLY ASKED QUESTIONS

-Most personal injury lawyers work on a contingency fee basis, meaning they take a percentage of the amount recovered from the defendant.
-There really is no standard fee.
+The amount of money a personal injury lawyer gets from a settlement depends on the type of fee arrangement that has been agreed upon between the lawyer and the client.
+Generally, personal injury lawyers work on a contingency fee basis, meaning they only get paid if they win or settle the case.
 The percentage typically ranges from 33% to 40%, but we have seen some attorneys negotiate contingency agreements as high as 60%.